Adopting a pet is wonderful, but sometimes applications get declined. If your dog rescue won’t adopt a dog to you, this post should help.

-- Must have giant breed experience
+- The applicant doesn’t have giant breed experience

-- May not have young children in the house
+- Young children live in the house

 This is a common rescue restriction and perhaps the most frustrating.

 Many people looking to adopt a Great Dane have an electric fence or several acres.

 Several acres sound amazing for a dog, and it is, but not if the dog (who may already have a history of running as a stray) decides to run, and run, and run some more.
 Especially in a new home lacking a relationship and routine with the new owner.

 That’s understandable, however, some rescues will not adopt dogs to families that use an electric boundary fence.
 Given how many pets need wonderful homes, this is one place we do wish they would be a little more understanding.

 An electric fence is a good solution in many cases.
 For dogs that DO jump physical fences, it’s practically necessary.

 Giant breed dogs can be wonderful with children, but they can also be afraid of them, knock them over, or play too rough.

 The last thing a rescue wants is a Dane returned to them because he jumped and knocked over a 4-year-old!